Release-Candidate/HaskellTemplate/README.md

 - [feature_request.md](./.github/ISSUE_TEMPLATE/feature_request.md) - Feature request template for GitHub

 Directory [`.github/workflows/`](./.github/workflows/):

+:warning: Warning!

+The GitHub workflow files are not included in the Stack template, because they use Moustache fields themselves and get mangled by `stack new`.
+To use them, you have to download them from [GitHub](https://github.com/Release-Candidate/HaskellTemplate/tree/main/.github/workflows).

 - [create_packages.yml](./.github/workflows/create_packages.yml) - A GitHub workflow to build the executable(s), install them to `./bin` and create a GitHub release (like [Latest Release at GitHub](https://github.com/Release-Candidate/HaskellTemplate/releases/latest)).
 This workflow runs on all 3 GitHub OSes, Linux, Mac OS X and Windows, it is started after tagging the source with a release tag of the form `v.?.?.?` or manually creating a release using GitHubs web-frontend.
 - [linux_test.yml](./.github/workflows/linux_test.yml) - Run tests and coverage tests on Linux in 2 jobs, upload the coverage results to Codecov.